JorjaFox/website/_posts-old-blog/2009-01-16-followup-news-jorjas-surprise-appearance.md

 And now a collection of news sites reporting on what we always knew.
 Jorja was on CSI last night.

 <blockquote>Sappy sendoff?
 Perhaps.
 Satisfying?
 You bet [...]
-I don't know if these two characters will go on to get hitched -- hell, I don't even know if they'll make it out of that jungle -- but this is exactly the payoff I wanted if I were going to have to accept a <em>CSI</em> without Petersen.</blockquote>
+I don't know if these two characters will go on to get hitched -- hell, I don't even know if they'll make it out of that jungle -- but this is exactly the payoff I wanted if I were going to have to accept a _CSI_ without Petersen.</blockquote>
 Source: <a href="http://popwatch.ew.com/popwatch/2009/01/csi-william-pet.html">Lynette Rice - EW</a>

 <blockquote>When Fox left "CSI" last season, Shankar and executive producer Carol Mendelsohn always intended to bring her back for Grissom's exit.</blockquote>